10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Alexandra David Neel- 10 Exploradores aventureros que cambiaron al mundo con sus expediciones

-This woman of French origin, writer, thinker and adventurer, was born in 1868 in the nucleus of the European high society of the moment.
-Although his mother gave him an education based on faith, religion and appearances, his father showed him the revolutionary and real side of life, he transmitted values such as ambition, curiosity and nonconformity.
-Thus, before turning 25, the young woman had already visited India and Tunisia, and toured parts of Spain on a bicycle.
-All this she managed to do alone, without companions.
-Her life consisted of a succession of trips, experiences, learning and adventures, but her main objective was still to cross the capital of Tibet and every time she tried, she ended up being arrested and deported.
-In the end, in order to gain access to the city, Alexandra drew up a plan.
-She and her adventure partner disguised themselves as beggars and, in the words of David Neel, this is what happened: "We told everyone we were going in search of medicinal herbs.
-Yongden posed as my son.
+This French-born woman, writer, thinker and adventurer was born in 1868 in the heart of the European high society of the time.
+Although her mother gave her an education based on faith, religion and appearances, her father showed her the revolutionary and real side of life, transmitting to her values such as ambition, curiosity and nonconformity.
+Thus, before she was 25, the young woman had already visited India and Tunisia, and travelled around parts of Spain on a bicycle.
+She managed to do all this alone, without companions.
+Her life consisted of a succession of trips, experiences, learning and adventures, but her main objective was still to cross the capital of Tibet and whenever she tried she ended up being arrested and deported.
+In the end, in order to gain access to the city, Alexandra came up with a plan.
+She and her adventure partner disguised themselves as beggars and, in the exact words of David Neel, this is what happened: "We told everyone that we were going to look for medicinal herbs.
+Yongden pretended to be my son..
 We decided to travel at night and rest during the day.
-Travel like ghosts, invisible to the eyes of others."
-When they reached the entrance to the city, a sandstorm helped them to remain unnoticed.After four months and two thousand kilometers on foot through the Himalayas, Alexandra achieved her goal.
+To travel like ghosts, invisible to the eyes of others."
+When they reached the entrance to the city, a sandstorm helped them go unnoticed.
+After four months and two thousand kilometers on foot through the Himalayas, Alexandra achieved her goal.

 EILEEN COLLINS